This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 Are you planning to visit Yellowstone for the first time and are researching what are the best things to do in Yellowstone National Park?
 Then you’ve come to the right place.

-Get excited, it’s the best National Park we have visited so far, and we are here to help!
+Get excited, it’s one of the best National Parks in the USA we have visited so far, and we are here to help!

 From bubbling hot mud pits, steaming sulphur holes, multi-colored hot springs, geysers shooting off randomly and perfectly timed, grand canyons filled with waterfalls, and an abundance of wildlife roaming around this is a volatile yet spectacular landscape – there is no shortage of attractions in Yellowstone National Park to keep you busy.